Become an Insider member to gain access to this article,

-Unit 20 North (Fra Cristobal) hunts are conducted on the Armendaris Ranch.
-This is 100% private property; however, successful applicants will be allowed access.
+Note: Unit 20 North (Fra Cristobal) hunts are conducted on the Armendaris Ranch.
+This is 100% private property, but the successful applicants will be allowed access.
 This is a very low impact bighorn sheep hunt if you are looking for something less physical with a very high success rate.

 Managing expectations for sheep in New Mexico